isomerpages/nlb-IOHA2020/_workshops/many-voices-v-sounds-of-silence-how-agreements-can-make-a-difference.md

 ---
-title: 'Many Voices v Sounds of Silence - How Agreements (Can) Make a Difference'
+title: Many Voices v Sounds of Silence - How Agreements (Can) Make a Difference
 permalink: /workshop/many-voices-sounds-of-silence
-breadcrumb: 'Many Voices v Sounds of Silence - How Agreements (Can) Make a Difference'
+breadcrumb: Many Voices v Sounds of Silence - How Agreements (Can) Make a Difference
 ---
 <table>
 <tbody>
 <tr>